 Sometimes, Frank Lane made one too many trades, and this time it came over the objection of manager Paul Richards.
-This was one of those deals that seemed to be too good to be true, and unfortunately that turned out to be the case, as the White Sox acquired two-time American League batting champ Ferris “Burrhead” Fain from the Philadelphia A’s as part of a five-player deal.
+This was one of those deals that seemed to be too good to be true, and turned out to be the case, as the White Sox acquired two-time American League batting champ Ferris “Burrhead” Fain from the Philadelphia A’s as part of a five-player deal.
 Fain and minor-leaguer Bobby Wilson cost the White Sox slugger Eddie Robinson, shortstop Joe DeMaestri and center fielder Ed McGhee.

 Fain never came close to winning a batting title in Chicago, was a distraction off the field, was injured, and was rumored to have gotten into a fight with second baseman Nellie Fox that resulted in injuries.
 Lockers were supposedly pushed on top of Fox during the altercation and he was pinned underneath them.
 The fight was thought to have taken place after a game in Washington D.C. against the Senators.